-

 Look, you pretentious bastard, everyone knows what a bloody argument is.
 If you don’t offer arguments, then you shouldn’t have the word ‘argument’ in your web address.

-Now, where it gets interesting is that you used what is known as a logical fallacy, namely the bandwagon fallacy, to justify your conclusion.
+to justify your conclusion.
 Logical fallacies are like flaws in reasoning, and so it might be said that your argument is weak.

 Might it just?
 You know what else might be said?
 It might be said that you’re a jerky McJerk face